meenakshsundaram/AIML/README.md

 This repository houses some of my explorations in Areas of AIML.
 This will house some:
 1. Study Material
+2. Explorations
-2. Datasets
+3. Datasets
-3. Data Pre Processing
+4. Data Pre Processing
-4. Model Construction & Analysis
+5. Model Construction & Analysis

 All codes are written in python, jupyter notebooks and openly sourced